The Bankrate promise

 Home equity loan

 A home equity loan is similar to a HELOC in that it is a loan secured by your home.
-Unlike a HELOC, it usually has a fixed interest rate and the funds are issued as a lump sum.
-If you choose this option, the fixed monthly payments may be better for your budget.
+Unlike a HELOC, however, it usually has a fixed interest rate and the funds are issued as a lump sum.
+If you choose this option, the fixed monthly payments might be better for your budget.
 Also, it has lower average interest rates than personal loans and credit cards.

 Unlike home equity loans, personal loans are usually unsecured — the lender can’t seize your assets without a court’s permission.
-When a lender reviews your application, approval depends heavily on factors such as your income, debt-to-income ratio and income.
-Although the length of loan terms varies based on the lender, the range is usually from one to five years.
+When a lender reviews your application, approval depends heavily on factors such as your income, debt-to-income (DTI) ratio and income.
+Although the length of loan terms varies based on the lender, the range is usually from one year to five years.

-Small-business line of credit
+Small business line of credit

-Small-business credit card
+Small business credit card

-A small-business credit card works like a regular credit card, but you use it for business expenses.
+A small business credit card works like a regular credit card, but you use it for business expenses.
 If you pay off the card’s balance on or before the due date, you can avoid paying interest altogether.
 In addition, some small business cards come with interest-free periods that last up to 12 months.
 As long as you pay the balance off before the promotional period expires, you can avoid interest payments.